delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

 #### For the sake of brevity I'm not going to cover installing Docker or Rails.
 If you are looking for guides to cover these, I can recommend the [Docker](https://docs.docker.com/get-docker/) and [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html) official documentation

 #### I could not have written this post without the [Rails on Docker](https://www.plymouthsoftware.com/courses) book, to the extent that several lines I use are taken from here and adapted for purpose (with consent, and marked when used).
-If you're new to Docker I can't recommend it enough
+If you're new to Docker I can't recommend it enough.
+Get started with a [free course](railsondocker.com) by the same author

 ### 1. Getting started